trademapper/trademapper-js/_pages/01_starting.md

 13) Click the Play button at the bottom of the screen to view an animation of the data over time.
 Click the Pause button or drag the slider to a specific year to investigate further.
 Click the Year Slide off to return to the filters. _(Zoom/pan is disabled when using the change over time function)_.

 14) Share your map by:
   * Taking a screenshot
   * Embedding the .csv in the url and sharing.

 ##Links to youtube tutorials _(coming soon)_

+How to import data.
 What if my data doesn't contain 2- letter country codes?
+(Vlookup)